ucan-wg/spec/README.md

 Capabilities being delegated by parenthood (the "apex" delegation) MUST be prefixed with `my:`.
 Including this prefix disambiguates that the source of this capability is the current issuer's owned resources.

-Without this prefix, the ambiguity in provenance can be exploited to by a malicious user in an unrelated proof, forcing the validly delegated capability to appear as though it has an invalid ownership claim.
+Without this prefix, the ambiguity in provenance can be exploited by a malicious user in an unrelated proof, forcing the validly delegated capability to appear as though it has an invalid ownership claim.
 The `my:` prefix resolved this issue by making introduction of a capability by parenthood explicit.

 #### 4.2.1.1 Example